zhanglongqi/linux-tips/linux_kernel_compile/how_to_compile.md

 `sudo` make sure you have the writing permission for the default path `/lib/modules/KERNEL-NAME`

-or you can have no sudo and use
+or you can have no sudo and use:

 `make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- INSTALL_MOD_PATH=/path/to/target modules_install`

+or you can copy to target board directly:

+`scp -r /lib/modules/3.8.13+ root@10.42.0.12:/lib/modules/`

 if you make something wrong and want to recompile again, please `make clean` first.